SpaghettiOs

-SpaghettiOs is an American brand of canned ring-shaped pasta pieces that are always in tomato sauce.
-It is marketed to parents as "less messy" than regular spaghetti.
+SpaghettiOs is a brand of canned ring-shaped pasta in tomato sauce.
+It is marketed for children as "less messy" than regular spaghetti.
 More than 150 million cans of SpaghettiOs are sold each year.
-They are sold in tomato sauce and with additions including meatballs, pieces of processed meat resembling hot dog slices, beef-filled ravioli, and calcium-fortified spaghetti.
+SpaghettiOs are sold in tomato sauce and with additions including meatballs, pieces of processed meat resembling hot dog slices, beef-filled ravioli, and calcium-fortified spaghetti.

-While SpaghettiOs is a trade name, the equivalent food made by various manufacturers is available in many countries as 'spaghetti hoops', 'spaghetti loops', or 'spaghetti rings'.
+While SpaghettiOs is a trade name, the equivalent prepared dish made by various manufacturers is available in many countries as 'spaghetti hoops', 'spaghetti loops', or 'spaghetti rings'.